vitorvidaldev/Social-Media-API/readme.md

     - Number following
     - Count of number of posts the user has made (including reposts and quote posts)
 - Shows a feed of all posts the user has made (including reposts and quote posts)
-- Shows whether you follow the user or not
+- Shows whether you follower the user or not
 - Follow/unfollow actions:
-    - You can follow the user by clicking "Follow" on their profile
+  - You can follower the user by clicking "Follow" on their profile
   - You can unfollow the user by clicking "Unfollow" on their profile
 - New posts can be written from this page

 ## Instructions to Execute the Project